A lovely lovely Scandinavian antique! A tile stove damper tapestry or “spjällband” as they are called in Swedish

 5 inches wide.

 Front is embroidered needlework, backed with aged satin (most likely the original color was yellow).
-Embroidery features flowers and leaves with a tuft of cream and yellow wool yarn as the tassel.
+Hand embroidery features flowers and leaves with a tuft of cream and yellow wool yarn as the tassel.

 Condition: there are some small dark spots on the front in multiple areas (see video and photos).
-Satin backing is very stained, discolored and most definitely shows its age.
+Satin backing is stained, discolored and most definitely shows its age as it appears as the original satin backing/lining.
 Likely stained from being next to the stove for years?
 I have not attempted to clean this item in fear of either ruining it or changing its antique look/patina.
 This could be a project to restore it?
 Replace the backing possibly?

 I have researched and I have found a spjällband ribbon tapestry exactly like this one in the Sörmlands museum’s digital files:https://sokisamlingar.sormlandsmuseum.se/items/show/293118